bitlabstudio/django-review/README.rst

 * Users can vote form 0 to 5
 * Only authenticated users can post a review
 * Users can post multiple reviews on one object
+* Users can always update their posted reviews

 If you want to change this behaviour, or if you like to add some more permission checks, read on.